vdaas/vald/docs/tutorial/vald-agent-standalone-on-docker.md

 1. Download dataset

-    In this tutorial. we use [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) as a dataset for indexing and search query.
+    This tutorial uses [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) as a dataset for indexing and search query.

     ```bash
     # move to the working directory